Asia shares rise as investors look ahead to Fed meeting

 Analysts expect swings to continue to rattle markets for weeks, if not months, as investors wait for more clarity on several key issues.
 At the head of the list of uncertainties is what to do with Big Tech stocks, which critics have long said were due for a slide after soaring too high through the summer.

-In energy trading, benchmark U.S. crude rose 12 cents to $37.45 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, stood unchanged at $39.83 a barrel.
+In energy trading, benchmark U.S. crude rose 23 cents to $37.56 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, rose 13 cents to $39.96 a barrel.